At the roots of most chronic physical, mental, and emotional illnesses is a basic wound: a lurking spiritual malady.

 - Connecting with spirit animals and spirit guides

 Click on any of the above links to get further guidance if you’d like a place to start with your spiritual healing.

-However, it’s important to be educated and use spiritual discernment here.
+It’s important to be educated and use spiritual discernment here.
 Not all spiritual healing modalities are equal.
 Not all healers or teachers are in it for your best interest.
 And sometimes, our motivations for spiritual healing are wrong.
-I’ll explain why next …
+I’ll explain why next.

 The Dark Side of Spiritual Healing That No One Talks About